EX867/PositionWriter/README.md

 ---------
 ## Build
-You can execute this same like other Processing files with set dependencies, open in procsessing, and hit `Ctrl+R` !<br>
+You can execute this same like other Processing files with set dependencies, open in processing, and hit `Ctrl+R` !<br>
 but if you want to build setup.exe, it is complicated. see [Dependencies](https://github.com/EX867/PositionWriter#Dependencies).

 ---------